 What parents need to know

 Parents need to know that this game offers an intense and realistic thrill for those who want to put the pedal to the medal -- virtually.
 Parents of new teen drivers might want to consider a study that suggests that playing some racing games can increase willingness to take risks while driving in real life.
 This game permits kids to log online for head-to-head races via the Microsoft Xbox Live service.
-This online component allows for chat so that will be exposed to whatever other online racers care to say; Common Sense Media doesn't recommend online play for kids under 12.
+This online component allows for chat so that will be exposed to whatever other online racers care to say.

 What's it about?

 If you think you've got what it takes to drive competitively, you can put your clutch where your mouth is with Microsoft Game Studios' FORZA MOTORSPORT 2, a high-definition sequel to the hit 2005 racing simulator.
 Microsoft Xbox 360 gamers can collect and customize more than 300 of the world's hottest cars -- from Ferraris to Porsches to Lamborghinis -- and take on tough opponents on dozens of real-world tracks.